brettz9/webappfind/README-old.md

 ## Lower priority todos

-1. Document comparison between WebAppFind and routers/controllers in typical web apps whose verbs are indicated via URL query string parameters.
-1. Document issues raised between app-agnostic data sharing as through WebAppFind and likes of postMessage (but not MessageChannel or WebSockets which hard-code the shared app?)
 1. See [atyourcommand](https://github.com/brettz9/atyourcommand),
 a browser add-on to allow
 creation of context menu items, including invoking a process with